CEZEO software logo / home / tips-and-tricks / winpopupContact uscontact us

 However : it does NOT guarantee that the message is received on the destination system, that WinPopup is running on the Destination system.

-If you need to be sure that message is received, please try LanTalk XP an Advanced WinPopup replacement.
+If you need to be sure that message is received, please try LanTalk NET an Advanced WinPopup replacement.

 message sent